 When co-parenting with an unreliable ex, it’s important to accept that they most likely will continue their dysfunctional behaviors to some degree.
 Pace yourself: you will be fighting an uphill battle until your kids reach the age of majority and custody is no longer an issue.
 Instead of focusing on how your ex’s behavior is hurting your children, recognize that you have the chance to teach your children the important life skill of handling adversity.
 And while they may never be able to depend on their other parent, they will feel secure knowing that they can depend on you.

 Have questions about your custody arrangement?
 We can help you asses your rights and options, and map out a strategy for a plan that truly put your child’s best interests first.
-To speak with one of our experienced family law attorneys for free, please contact us to schedule your free, no-obligation consultation.
+To speak with one of our experienced family law attorneys, please contact us to schedule your initial, no-obligation consultation.